Last updated on June 11th, 2019

 - Demonstrating that they received permission from the owner (you) before cutting on the property.

-- Proving that they were the actual owner of the property and lumber, of that ownership was shared (for example, the tree was on the property line).
+- Proving that they were the actual owner of the property and lumber, or that ownership was shared (for example, the tree was on the property line).

-- Showing that the instructions or information they received was inaccurate, ambiguous, or misleading (such as if your neighbor lied to a logging company about ownership).
+- Showing that the instruction or information they received was inaccurate, ambiguous, or misleading (such as if your neighbor lied to a logging company about ownership).

 Fallen Tree Laws